 While the proliferation of the internet presented opportunities to showcase your brand to a wider audience, it also presented several challenges.
 Maintaining an online presence does not cut the mark, you have to constantly monitor and update your online listings. online ratings and reviews play a major role in attracting customers to the restaurant.
 A negative review no longer remains constrained to the immediate friend circle of an unhappy customer, rather it can reach millions of your potential customers.
 Online Reputation management is therefore extremely important for your restaurant.

-Listing your restaurant on online food guides and review sites like Yelp, OpenTable or Tripadvisor is an option which you would not want to miss out on.
-Apart from giving you access to a much wider audience, these platforms can also help you to leverage from positive reviews.
+Listing your restaurant on online food guides and review sites like Yelp, OpenTable or Tripadvisor is an option that you would not want to miss out on.
+Apart from giving you access to a much wider audience, these platforms can also help you to leverage positive reviews.
 Spend some time sprucing up your profile on these sites and showcasing your best products.
-Double -check to ensure that you have provided all information that may be helpful to your customers.
+Double-check to ensure that you have provided all information that may be helpful to your customers.

 a.
 Respond to Reviews